A Song of Ice and Fire: The Winds of Winter

 In 2011, Martin gave three years as a realistic estimate for finishing the sixth book at a good pace, but said ultimately the book "will be done when it's done", acknowledging that his publication estimates had been too optimistic in the past.
 In 2015 there were indications that the book would be published before the sixth season of the HBO show but in early January 2016 Martin confirmed that he had not met an end-of-year deadline that he had established with his publisher for release of the book before the sixth season.
 He also revealed there had been a previous deadline of October 2015 that he had considered achievable in May 2015, and that in September 2015 he had still considered the end-of-year deadline achievable.
-He further confirmed that some of the plot of the book might be revealed in the upcoming season of Game of Thrones.
+He further confirmed that some of the plot of the book might be revealed in the then-upcoming sixth season of Game of Thrones.
 In February 2016, Martin stated that he dropped all his editing projects except for Wild Cards, and that he would not be writing any teleplays, screenplays, short stories, introductions or forewords before delivering The Winds of Winter.
 In March 2020, Martin stated that he was writing The Winds of Winter every day, and in June he hoped to be done with it in 2021.
 In October 2022, Martin said that he had written approximately three quarters of the book.